MounikaC-Dev/springboohello-CICD-1/README-SES.md

 # Pre-Requisites:
+    - Install GIT and Maven
     - Install Jenkins
+    - Configure GIT and Maven with Jenkins
     - Create SMTP Credentials in SES
     - Verify Emails Address in SES
 # Install Java